You’ve decided to use WordPress to launch your new website.

 - PHP version 7 or higher

-Most hosting companies also offer a very useful tool that’s called QuickInstall or One-Click install, depending on your hosting company.
+HostGator uses the Softaculous Apps Installer tool to easily install the CMS of your choice.
 Using this tool makes installing WordPress incredibly simple.
 You just login to your control panel, select the app, choose WordPress, fill in some basic site details and the tool will install WordPress for you.

 Then, all that’s left to do is find your theme, customize it to your liking, and install plugins to add more features to your site.